+enter_loop(Module, Options, State)

+'''

+enter_loop(Module, Options, State, ServerName)

-enter_loop(Module, Options, State, ServerName, Timeout) ->
+enter_loop(Module, Options, State, Timeout)

-''' enter_loop(Module, Options, State, Timeout) -> enter_loop(Module, Options, State, ServerName) -> '''
+enter_loop(Module, Options, State, ServerName, Timeout)

+'''

 Makes an existing process into a gen_server.
-The calling process will enter the gen_server receive loop and become a gen_server process.
-The process must have been started using one of the start functions in proc_lib, see proc_lib(3).
+Does not return, instead the calling process will enter the gen_server receive loop and become a gen_server process.
+The process must have been started using one of the start functions in proc_lib, see proc_lib(3) [page 251].
 The user is responsible for any initialization of the process, including registering a name for it.